Hotmoka/hotmoka/README.md

 a _remote_ Hotmoka node.

 We have used remote nodes from the very beginning of this tutorial.
-Namely, if you go back to [Installation of the Jar in a Node](#installation-of-the-jar-in-a-hotmoka-node), you will see that we have built a Hotmoka node from a remote service:
+Namely, if you go back to [Installation of the Jar in a Hotmoka Node](#installation-of-the-jar-in-a-hotmoka-node), you will see that we have built a Hotmoka node from a remote service:

 ```java